bkoz/roadshow/02-smoketest.md

 application services and endpoints you (or your teams) are using for your work.
 For this first lab, we are going to use a project named *userXX-smoke* that has been created and populated with an application for you.

-**Note:** The userXX-smoke project name is an example.
-You will need to replace the *XX* with the user number assigned to you by the instructor.
-For example, if you were assigned user07, your project will be named **user07-smoke**.

 During this lab, we are going to use a few different commands to make sure that things in the environment are working as expected.
 Don't worry if you don't